hturnbull93/bank/README.md

 This is a small project to practice maintaining code quality and process.
 [Source]

-It allows you to create an account, deposit funds into it, withdraw funds from it, and get statements.
+It allows you to create an account, deposit funds into it, withdraw funds from it, and print statements.

 - [Spec](#spec)
   - [Requirements](#requirements)